 “Give a man a fish and he will eat for a day, teach a man to fish and he will eat for a lifetime” – Chinese Proverb

-The long term goal of the Trust is to purchase land to provide a permanent location for the Agricultural Initiative and a place to re-establish a residential rehabilitation facility for women and children wishing to leave the streets.
-Australian Friends of Tandaza has entered into a Memorandum of Understanding with the Tandaza Trust to help them reach this goal sooner.
-Funds raised in Australia will now be put aside to assist with the purchase of land and securing the work of the Trust into the future. when you support Australian Friends of Tandaza by purchasing Fair Trade Products from our market stalls or online shop, making a donation or attending our fundraising activities you are helping the Trust to achieve their goal and to make a difference in the lives of disadvantaged street families in Nairobi.
+Trust has entered into a lease to buy agreement.
+Funds raised in Australia via the Australian Friends of Tandaza is directed to this project.
+When you support Australian Friends of Tandaza by purchasing Fair Trade Products from our market stalls or online shop, making a donation or attending our fundraising activities you are helping the Trust to achieve their goal and to make a difference in the lives of disadvantaged street families in Nairobi.